 Changes to courses or modules may also be needed because of circumstances outside the reasonable control of the University, such as a key member of staff leaving the University or being unable to teach (where the course or module is reliant on that person’s expertise) or where the minimum or maximum number of students needed to ensure a good educational or student experience has not been met or has been exceeded.

 Other circumstances outside the reasonable control of the University include unexpected lack of funding, industrial action, severe weather, fire, civil disorder, political unrest, government restrictions or serious concern about the transmission of serious illness making a course unsafe to deliver.

 The University's Student Protection Plan outlines the steps the University will take in these situations.

 If changes to your course are made after you have accepted your offer, the University will try to give you early notification of those changes and minimise their impact by offering suitable alternative arrangements, helping you find an alternative course or University or providing compensation where it believes there is a fair case to do so.

 N.B.
-Due to COVID 19 the University is making changes to how it will deliver its courses in September 2020 to ensure the safety of its students and staff during the present pandemic and in accordance with guidance issued by the UK government and Public Health England.
+Due to Covid-19 the University may be making changes to how it will deliver its courses in September 2021 to ensure the safety of its students and staff during the present pandemic and in accordance with guidance issued by the UK government and Public Health England.
 To see the latest updates please visit our website here: https://www.rau.ac.uk/about/news-and-events/news/updated-information-covid19-september

 Fees and payment